Cost: $6 – $10 per student

 NJCCC standards: 6.1, 6.2

-Students become history detectives by exploring three centuries of Princeton history through this lively tour which highlights the town’s diverse architectural styles.
-By visiting sites such as Nassau Hall, Beatty House and the University Chapel, students are introduced to topics including the Revolutionary War, immigration and the Industrial Revolution.
+Students become history detectives by exploring three centuries of Princeton history through this lively tour which highlights the town’s diverse stories.
+While visiting sites such as Nassau Hall, the Betsey Stockton Garden, Palmer Square, and the Princeton Battle Monument, students are introduced to topics including the Revolutionary War, slavery, school segregation, and town development.

 Option #1: Walking tour only.

 Option #2: Walking tour and museum educator pre-visit (20-30 minutes) to classroom with objects/handling materials.